fastai/fastai_old/CONTRIBUTING.md

 ## How to contribute to jupyter notebooks

 * Please read the following sections if you're contributing to `*.ipynb` notebooks.
+Note that the development notebooks are frozen now, and you should only contribute to the prose in them.

 ### Validate any notebooks you're contributing to